sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

 Method `public close(sig: Sig)` is simple, we require:

-- It can only be called by the auctioneer, that's why we need to pass in the caller's signature
+- It can only be called by the auctioneer.
+That is why we need to pass in the caller's signature.

 ```ts
 // Check signature of the auctioneer.